Southclaws/samp-object-loader/readme.md

 ## Debugging

-Create a file inside the default directory called 'maps.cfg' Use debug option followed by level parameter to make the script load with debug mode enabled.
+Create a file inside './scriptfiles/Maps/' called 'maps.cfg' Use debug option followed by level parameter to make the script load with debug mode enabled.
 Each 'level' of debugging offers different information: